 Children will have a two-dose vaccine series, just like adults, and the vaccines are most effective 14 days after the second dose.

-During clinical trials, investigators tested the lower-dose Pfizer-BioNTech vaccine in 2,268 children ages 5-11.
-In September, they announced the data demonstrated the vaccine was safe and produced a significant immune response.
-Within this test group, about two-thirds received the vaccine, and one-third received a placebo.
-Three of the children who received the COVID-19 vaccine became sick with COVID-19, while 16 children in the placebo group contracted COVID-19.
+During clinical trials, investigators tested the lower-dose Pfizer-BioNTech vaccine in 2,268 children ages 5-11 and 4,517 children ages 6 months – 4 years.
+The data from these studies demonstrate that the vaccine was safe and produced a significant immune response that protects you from COVID-19 infection.
+Within these studies, about two-thirds received the vaccine, and one-third received a placebo.
+In the study of children age 5-11, three of the children who received the COVID-19 vaccine became sick with COVID-19, while 16 children in the placebo group contracted COVID-19.
 The children who received the COVID-19 vaccine had fewer symptoms related to their COVID-19 infection than the children who received the placebo vaccine.

 Side effects like fever, headache and fatigue were similar to those seen in adults, and there were no reports of heart inflammation, called myocarditis, among the vaccinated children.